noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 }

 ## Outlook
-Sometimes it might help to combine dimensionality reduction with a clustering algorithm.
-The previous exercise demonstrates that UMAP manages to separate the data quite nicely even when going down to two dimensions.
-We could for example first reduce the dimension of the original data set to ten and then apply a clustering algorithm on this lower dimensional data.
+Sometimes, it might help to combine dimensionality reduction with a clustering algorithm.
+The previous exercise demonstrates that UMAP manages to separate the data quite nicely, even when going down to two dimensions.
+Alternatively, we could, for example, first reduce the dimension of the original data set to ten and then apply a clustering algorithm on this lower dimensional data.